samaraliwarsi/obisidian-portals/README.md

   <a href="https://github.com/samaraliwarsi/obsidian-portals/blob/main/LICENSE"><img src="https://img.shields.io/github/license/samaraliwarsi/obsidian-portals" alt="License"></a>
   <a href="https://obsidian.md"><img src="https://img.shields.io/badge/Obsidian-Plugin-blue?logo=obsidian" alt="Obsidian Plugin"></a>
 </div>

-Portals enhances your Obsidian file navigation by letting you pin any folder or tag as a **customizable tab**, a Portal into your selected folder trees.
+Portals enhances your Obsidian file navigation by letting you pin any folder or tag as a customizable tab, a Portal into your selected folder trees.
 Add icons to Tabs, background colors, gradients and rearrange them to suit your workflow.

 ![Portals_Main](Screenshots/Portals_Main.png)